Simon Poidevin: Randwick

-1991 Rugby Union World Cup
+1991 Rugby World Cup

 Poidevin was a member of the victorious Australia team at the 1991 Rugby World Cup, playing in five of their six Tests in the tournament (he was rested for the Test against Western Samoa).

-Poidevin played in Australia's first group-stage match of the tournament against Argentina, in a back row composed of himself, Willie Ofahengaue and John Eales at number eight.
+Poidevin played in Australia's first group-stage match of the tournament against Argentina, in a back row composed of himself, Ofahengaue and John Eales at number eight.
 Australia won the first match 32–19.
 Australia coach Bob Dwyer was critical of the Australian forwards following the Test, indicating that he was dissatisfied with the Australian second and back row.

 Poidevin's was rested for Australia Test against Western Samoa.
 Australia won the Test 9–3 with Australian fly-half Michael Lynagh kicking three successful penalty goals.
 Lynagh's on-field captaincy, due to the absence of an injured Nick Farr-Jones, received praise from Poidevin following the Test.
 The Australian team was heavily criticised following their narrow win against Western Samoa.

-Poidevin played in Australia's third and final group match against Wales, in a back row now composed of himself, Jeff Miller at openside, and Willie Ofahengaue at number eight.
+Poidevin played in Australia's third and final group match against Wales, in a back row now composed of himself, Jeff Miller at openside, and Ofahengaue at number eight.
 Australia won the Test 38–3 in what was Wales' then largest defeat on home soil.
 The Australian forwards received praise from Dwyer.

 Poidevin played in Australia's quarter-final against Ireland.
-In the 74th minute of the Test Irish flanker Gordon Hamilton scored a run-away try that gave Ireland the lead.
+In the 74th minute of the test, Irish flanker Gordon Hamilton scored a run-away try that gave Ireland the lead.
 Following Ralph Keyes' successful conversion in the 76th minute for Ireland, Australia had four minutes to win the Test.
 In the final stages of the quarter-final, on-field Australian captain Michael Lynagh called a play that brought David Campese toward that Australian forwards on a scissors’ movement.
 As a maul formed around David Campese, the Irish hooker Steve Smith came close to ripping the ball from Campese before Poidevin grabbed hold of the ball and drove Australia forward, allowing Australia to be given the scrum feed.
 Australia scored the game-winning try in the following phase of play, defeating Ireland 19–18.